On Location: Surfside Beach, South Carolina

 A Myrtle Beach staple, Dagwood’s Deli & Sports Bar, is known for their subs and pub foo.
 It is also known around town as the headquarters for all Washington Redskins and South Carolina Gamecock football fans but is a great place to watch any type of sports game in the area.

 For those who travel with a family member who is on the autism spectrum, the Town of Surfside Beach offers services and a list of participating business in the CAN (Champion Autism Network) program on their website, so that you and your family can be fully equipped when traveling to Surfside.
 Services include autism-friendly lodging, speedy service at restaurants, and awareness of loud or crowded attractions.
 These services extend throughout Myrtle Beach, so you can learn more and plan ahead by using the resources on our Autism-Friendly Vacations page as well.

 Surfside Beach loves to celebrate the holidays, and the town will often host golf cart parades for July 4th, Labor Day, Christmas, and more!
-There are many comfortable accommodations in Surfside that can fit the entire family.
-Check out our fall deals page for beach house rentals in Surfside Beach, and book your deserved beach vacation for you – and the kids too!
+There are many comfortable accommodations in Surfside that can fit the entire family - find more on our Stay page!